fastlane/docs/docs/generated/actions/import_certificate.md

 ----|-------------|--------
   `certificate_path` | Path to certificate |
   `certificate_password` | Certificate password | `''`
-  `keychain_name` | Keychain the items should be imported to | `keychain_path` | Path to the Keychain file to which the items should be imported | `keychain_password` | The password for the keychain.
+  `certificate_format` | Format of the certificate.
+Check the '-f' switch from 'security import --help' command | `keychain_name` | Keychain the items should be imported to | `keychain_path` | Path to the Keychain file to which the items should be imported | `keychain_password` | The password for the keychain.
 Note that for the login keychain this is your user's password |